mateuscacabuenaPUCRS/ConstrucaoDeSoftware/nestjs-postgres-docker/README.md

 ```

 That's it!
 The application should be running on `http://localhost:3000`.

+You can access the API documentation built with [Swagger](https://swagger.io/) on `http://localhost:3000/docs`.

 Now, assuming that you have made changes to the application and want to publish them to the cloud, here's a step-by-step guide on how to do it: